karantan/k8s-wp/README.md

 # k8s-wp
-Simple two tier application using WordPress and MySQL on Kubernetes.
+Simple two-tier application using WordPress and MySQL on Kubernetes.
 The goal of this challenge is to touch upon the following concepts:

 - PODs, ReplicaSets, Deployments